Sheep-y/BattleTech_Turbine/README.md

 # Compatibility

-Compatible with original BTML v0.23 and Janxious's [BTML v0.3](https://github.com/janxious/BattleTechModLoader/releases/tag/v0.3.0-alpha).
+Compatible with original BTML v0.23 and Janxious's [updated BTMLs](https://github.com/janxious/BattleTechModLoader/releases/).

 Turbine is not expected to work with mods that also speed up *resource* loading, such as WhySoSlow.

 It should otherwise work with all mods, including those that add new files for the game to load.

-If it doesn't work for you, you can try to use the debug version which will generate a pretty detailed log, then creates a new issue and attach it.
-The log used to be very slow, but now much faster since 1.0.5.

 # How It Works